sorin-ionescu/brew-gem/README.md

-brew-gem -- install gems as Homebrew formulas
+brew-ruby -- install gems as Homebrew formulas
 =============================================

-`brew gem` allows you to install any Ruby gem as a Homebrew formula.
+`brew ruby` allows you to install any Ruby gem as a Homebrew formula.

 It works by generating a stub formula for Homebrew, which looks something like this: